alexf101/dndmcp/PUPPETEER_MCP_SETUP.md

 ## What is it?

-We're using the [merajmehrabi/puppeteer-mcp-server](https://github.com/merajmehrabi/puppeteer-mcp-server) open source MCP server, which provides browser automation capabilities via the Model Context Protocol.
+We're using the [puppeteer-real-browser-mcp-server](https://github.com/withLinda/puppeteer-real-browser-mcp-server) open source MCP server, which provides enhanced browser automation capabilities with better stability and anti-detection features.
 This allows AI agents to:
 - Navigate to web pages
 - Take screenshots
 - Click elements